Mirix5/evernden-cabin/README.md

 ### A web application for posting news, photos and reserving calendar dates for trips to the Evernden family cabin.</p>

-Designed using jQuery and Angular.js byt Jacob Gronert.
+Designed using jQuery and Angular.js by Jacob Gronert.